pokerscript/buy-poker-software/README.md

 -Any-fraud Protection

-Their team has rich experience in online poker development.
+Their team has rich experience in buy poker software.
 They have already developed and supported poker softwares that has MILLIONS of download.
 If you need any bespoke features to make your system innovative they will help you into this.

 I hope this piece of information is going to help you to get the best online poker software.